Vision for Worship

 To exalt the name of the God of Abraham, Isaac and Jacob and the name of His only son, our Messiah, Yeshua and to create an intimate atmosphere for the fellowship of God and man.

 There are many ways we express our love for God and our Messiah.
-The Worship Arts include music, dance, prophetic art, poetry and prose, and drama.
+The Worship Arts include music, dance, flags, prophetic art, poetry and prose, and drama.
 The worship arts ministry provides a platform to express our love and devotion through the arts as well as a way to minister His love to others.

 The music ministry at Or Chaim is a blend of traditional Hebrew music, contemporary Hebrew and contemporary Christian music to connect all of God’s covenant people: Israel, the Messianic community, and the Christian community.